Triad representation for the anisotropic tensor renormalization group in four dimensions: Numerical results

 It is clearly observed that both methods exhibit superior scaling in comparison to their respective theoretical expectations.
 The observed enhancement of efficiency is likely attributable to the high parallelization efficiency of the GPU implementation.
 A similar behavior has also been reported for the HOTRG method when applied to a two-dimensional lattice~\cite{jhaGPUAccelerationTensorRenormalization2024}.
-The ATRG method exhibits approximately $O(D^{8\text{--}9})$ scaling, while the Triad-ATRG method demonstrates $O(D^6)$ or even lower scaling, suggesting a good scalability of the Triad-ATRG method in GPU-parallelized environments\footnote{Furthermore, with eight NVIDIA A100 GPUs, we observed an approximate scaling behavior of $O(D^5)$ for $D>54$.}.
+The ATRG method exhibits approximately $O(D^{8\text{--}9})$ scaling, while the triad-ATRG method demonstrates $O(D^6)$ or even lower scaling, suggesting a good scalability of the triad-ATRG method in GPU-parallelized environments.
+In Fig.8~\ref{fig:eff_b}, we also present the results obtained in an environment with eight NVIDIA A100 GPUs.
+A significant difference in computation time is observed between the ATRG and the triad-ATRG methods for the region $D \geq 50$ with $r=7$ and $r=20$.
+At $D=70$ with $r=20$, the triad-ATRG method has been demonstrated to be more than three times faster than the ATRG method.
+As observed in the case of the two-GPU system, the observed scaling behavior remains lower than the theoretical estimation.
+This behavior can be attributed to the fact that $D$ is not sufficiently large to reach the true asymptotic regime, thereby ensuring that lower-order contributions and overheads such as kernel launches remain non-negligible.
+Nevertheless, this does not affect the region of practical relevance for bond dimensions, since it is difficult to achieve very large bond dimensions in practice due to the rapidly increasing GPU memory requirements for the fundamental tensors $A,B,C$ and $D$, as well as the corresponding computational cost.
+Further investigations with $D \geq 70$ using a highly parallelized GPU implementation are required to clarify this point.
+We will address this in future work.